Monday 5 January 1941

 Anglo/US Relations: Heavy cruiser USS Louisville makes port at Simonstown, South Africa as part of Operation Fish, the transport of British gold to New York.
 It begins loading $148 million gold immediately for departure on the 6th.
 These essentially are Great Britain's last reserves and will be used to pay for war material.

-Belgian/German Relations: Rexist leader Léon Degrelle makes a speech in Liege in which he professes devotion to the Nazis and Adolf Hitler.
+Belgian/German Relations: Rexist leader Léon Degrelle makes a speech in Liege in which he professes devotion to the Germans and Adolf Hitler.
 Degrelle's Rexist party never has been particularly popular in Belgium, and many even in his own party are not comfortable with this association.

 Soviet Military: War games continue in the Soviet Union.
-Georgy Zhukov, commanding the "German" forces, is beating Colonel General D.G.
+Georgy Zhukov, commanding the "German" forces, is beating Colonel-General D.G.
 Pavlov, commanding the Red Army.
 This stage will end tomorrow.

 China: The Nationalist Chinese (Kuomintang) attack the Communist New Fourth Army as it retreats at Maolin, Anhui Province, China.
 A force approximately a division in size is surrounded.